John-Curcio/John-Curcio.github.io/content/blog/vocabulary.md

 tags = []
 +++

 The arrival of LLMs has made it painfully clear that certain kinds of complex cognition are surprisingly straightforward to replicate.
-* I fall for trick questions
-* I have an embarrassingly limited working memory
-* I write bad code that needs to be debugged

-As more cognition can be outsourced, what novel thoughts does that leave for me?
+As more cognition can be outsourced, what novel thoughts will be left for me?
 How do I have an idea that nobody else can have?

 **I want to develop an eccentric, powerful vocabulary**.
-If you're a smart, curious, ambitious person, you should do the same.
+If you're a smart, curious, ambitious person, or if you just don't want to be left behind, you should do the same.
+By doing so, you can express ordinary things in novel ways, and discover new and exciting regions of thought-space.

 # Some words that I get a ton of mileage out of